Louise Haigh: Early career and frontbench (2015–2020)

+At the 2019 general election, Haigh was again re-elected, with a decreased vote share of 50.3% and a decreased majority of 8,520.

-Shadow Secretary of State for Northern Ireland (2020–2021)
+Shadow Northern Ireland Secretary (2020–2021)

-On 6 April 2020, Haigh replaced Tony Lloyd as the interim Shadow Secretary of State for Northern Ireland, following Lloyd's hospitalisation as a result of the COVID-19 virus.
+On 6 April 2020, Haigh replaced Tony Lloyd as the interim Shadow Secretary of State for Northern Ireland in the Starmer shadow cabinet, following Lloyd's hospitalisation as a result of COVID-19.
 On 28 April 2020, Lloyd resigned as Shadow Northern Ireland Secretary to focus on recovery, and Haigh replaced him permanently.
 She is the second woman after Mo Mowlam to serve as the Shadow Secretary of State for Northern Ireland.

 Haigh made her first visit to Northern Ireland as Shadow Secretary of State in August 2020.
 After Brexit she was in charge of Northern Ireland policy in relation to the Northern Ireland Protocol.
-She said “We’re a unionist party in the Labour Party, but if there is a border poll we should remain neutral.
-I think that’s an important principle."
-This was criticised for undermining the views of Keir Starmer who said he would side with unionists in any poll.
+She said: "We're a unionist party in the Labour Party, but if there is a border poll we should remain neutral.
+I think that's an important principle."
+Haigh was criticised for undermining the views of Keir Starmer who said he would side with unionists in any poll.

-Shadow Secretary of State for Transport (2021–present)
+Shadow Transport Secretary (2021–2024)

-On 29 November 2021, during the shadow cabinet reshuffle, Haigh was appointed as the Shadow Secretary of State for Transport.
+During the shadow cabinet reshuffle, Haigh was appointed as the Shadow Secretary of State for Transport on 29 November 2021.
 She was replaced as Shadow Northern Ireland Secretary by Peter Kyle.